DShirk/mb-docs/docs/Products/Grid/Core Features/grid-instances.md

 ## Creating New Instances

-To package and distribute data from the master dataset, a new Grid instance will be formed to contain that data.
+To package and distribute data from the master dataset, a new Grid instance can be formed to contain that data.
 Grid instances can be created from other instances by copying over parts of their dataset.
 This allows for editing the data in the new Grid instance without affecting the original instance it was copied from.